Thank you for your interest in joining the Global Dialogue on Seafood Traceability!

 Being a member of the GDST entitles your company to participate in members-only GDST discussions and consultations, to have a voice in GDST decision making, and to contribute to the evolution of the standards.

-By adopting GDST 1.0 you are signing onto the public adoption statement (available in Chinese and Japanese) that was drafted and first signed by all eleven GDST Steering Committee members.
-By signing the adoption statement, you are stating that GDST 1.0 should be accepted as the new global industry standard for seafood traceability.
-Signing the statement and adopting GDST 1.0 does NOT commit your company to any specific action or timeline for implementing the GDST standards.
+By adopting the GDST standards you are signing onto the public adoption statement (available in Chinese and Japanese) that was drafted and first signed by all eleven GDST Steering Committee members.
+By signing the adoption statement, you are stating that the GDST standards should be accepted as the new global industry standard for seafood traceability.
+Signing the statement and adopting the GDST standards does NOT commit your company to any specific action or timeline for implementing the GDST standards.

-Disclaimer - The Global Dialogue on Seafood Traceability (GDST) does not presently have a mechanism to independently verify the validity of claims made about GDST 1.0 implementation or compliance.
-As more companies implement GDST 1.0, systems to validate such claims may be developed in the future.
+Disclaimer - The Global Dialogue on Seafood Traceability (GDST) does not presently have a mechanism to independently verify the validity of claims made about the implementation or compliance of the GDST standards.
+As more companies implement the GDST standards, systems to validate such claims may be developed in the future.